giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 ### Thickness token (`@t=<value>`)

-A thickness override may be encoded in the polygon name as:
+A thickness may be encoded in the polygon name as:

 - `...@t=0.010`  (meters)